 Photomatix is the big guy in the HDR world.
-You can move your image from Lightroom and reimport automatically the HDR image.
+You can reimport the images from Lightroom automatically.

-Photomatix Pro comes with a plugin for Lightroom called “merge 32 bit”.
-This will create a basic 32-bit HDR image you can edit directly in Lightroom.
+Photomatix Pro comes with a plugin for Lightroom called “Merge 32-bit”.
+This feature creates a basic 32-bit HDR image you can edit in Lightroom.

 Common HDR Issues